H3llKa1ser/Homelabbing-Recipes/Cyber Range Homelab/Active Directory/Windows Server 2019.md

 Add the VM to a new group, then rename the group "Active Directory".
 After that, nest the "Active Directory" group under "Home Lab".

+Go to:

+    Settings -> System -> Motherboard

+In Boot Order, set Hard Disk on top, second Optical.
+Disable Floppy.

+Now go to:

+    Settings -> Network -> Adapter 1

+In the "Attached to" field, select:

+    Internal Network -> LabLAN 3

 #### 2) Server Setup

 Start the VM.